Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 ## Other notes

-##### Removing a deprecated feature
+### Removing a deprecated feature

-Upstream is currently planning to remove support for the in-tree providers with OCP-4.8 (kubernetes 1.21) - based on the slack [conversation](https://kubernetes.slack.com/archives/CPPU7NY8Y/p1589289501020600).
+Upstream is currently planning to remove support for the in-tree providers with OCP 4.8 (kubernetes 1.21) - based on the slack [conversation](https://kubernetes.slack.com/archives/CPPU7NY8Y/p1589289501020600).
 The enhancement [describes](https://github.com/kubernetes/enhancements/blob/473d6a094f07e399079d1ce4698d6e52ddcc1567/keps/sig-cloud-provider/20190125-removing-in-tree-providers.md) steps towards this process.
 Our goal is to have a working alternative for the in-tree providers ready to be used on-par with old implementation before the upstream release will remove this feature from core Kubernetes repository.

 The `cloud-provider` and `cloud-config` flags from `kubelet` will be removed in 1.23 - [link](https://github.com/kubernetes/kubernetes/pull/90408).